Wild in the Streets: Music

 A soundtrack album was released on Tower Records and became successful, peaking at No. 12 on the Billboard charts.
-Taken from the soundtrack and film, "Shape of Things to Come" (written by songwriters Barry Mann and Cynthia Weil) and performed by the fictional band Max Frost and the Troopers, was released as a single (backed with "Free Lovin' ") and became a hit, reaching No. 22 on Billboard.
+Taken from the soundtrack and film, "Shape of Things to Come" (written by songwriters Barry Mann and Cynthia Weil) and performed by the fictional band Max Frost and the Troopers, was released as a single (backed with "Free Lovin' ") and became a hit, reaching No. 22 on Billboard in 1968.

 Reception

 Film critic of the time, Pauline Kael, calls it a movie that was created out of a slammed together mixture of opportunism, spit and hysteria.
 The review wasn't purely negative.
-She goes on to say that the movie is "blatantly crummy-looking" but that the aesthetic someone works for it.
+She goes on to say that the movie is "blatantly crummy-looking" but that the aesthetic somehow works for it.

 On the review aggregator website Rotten Tomatoes, Wild in the Streets holds an approval rating of 67%, based on 21 critic reviews with an average rating of 5.8 out of 10.

 Roger Ebert of the Chicago Sun-Times unfavorably compared Wild in the Streets to Privilege (1967), another film that dealt with politics driving the worship of pop idols.
 Despite the two-star rating, he admitted that the former was the more effective of the two because it has a greater understanding of its teenage audience.
 He added, "It's a silly film, but it does communicate in the simplest, most direct terms."

 Renata Adler of The New York Times raved about the movie, declaring it "by far the best American film of the year so far" and compared it to The Battle of Algiers (1967).